Data Center Rack Power Distribution Unit (PDU) Market Size and Share

 By Data Center Type: Colocation Leads, Enterprise Edge Surges

 Colocation retains the largest slice of spending at 44.65% because enterprises favor opex-friendly outsourcing and regulators permit third-party hosting of sensitive data under audited controls.
 Intelligent PDUs underpin dynamic pricing models that tie monthly fees to precise kilowatt-hour consumption, aligning landlord revenue with client usage.
 Tenant churn drops once transparent metering is in place, reinforcing the momentum for PDU upgrades.
-Enterprise and edge facilities, often single-room deployments in hospitals, banks, and factories, grow faster as data-sovereignty rules proliferate.
+Enterprise and edge facilities, often single-room deployments in hospitals, banks, and factories, are growing faster, with a 10.32% CAGR through 2031, as data-sovereignty rules proliferate.
 They demand secure, remotely administered units that can tolerate non-IT environments, further diversifying requirements inside the data center rack power distribution unit market.

 Hyperscale clouds pursue capacity gains through both colocation halls and purpose-built campuses.
-They standardize power interfaces and buy in volume, but their long permitting cycles introduce lumpiness, prompting suppliers to hedge with enterprise and edge diversification.
+They standardize power interfaces and buy in volume, but their long permitting cycles introduce lumpiness, prompting suppliers to hedge by diversifying across enterprise and edge.
 The multichannel interplay stabilizes overall shipment outlook despite individual sector swings in the data center rack power distribution unit (PDU) market.

 Data Center Rack Power Distribution Unit (PDU) Market: Market Share by Data Center Type